-The above fees were paid to five non-executive directors, whereas, the CEO received payments amounting to €30,000 (2017: €30,000).
-These costs are presented as part of professional fees in note 16.
+The above fees were paid to five non-executive directors, whereas, the CEO received payments amounting to €30,000 (2018: €30,000).
+These costs are presented as part of professional fees in note 15.
+The Directors do not receive any form of monetary or non-monetary perks or benefits.

-18. Tax expense
+19. Tax expense